Natural Remedies For Asthma & Chronic Breathing Problems

-Asthma and persistent breathing irritation can be a burden and even downright scary.
+Asthma and persistent breathing irritation can be a life long health problem for many people.

 First, what is Asthma?

-Asthma is a chronic disease that affects the tubes which carry air in and out of your lungs.
+Asthma is a chronic disease that affects the airways or "tubes" which carry air in and out of your lungs.

-It manifests when the inside walls of your airways become infected or inflamed, making them sensitive to virtually everything that enters the lungs.
+It manifests when the inside walls of these airways become infected or inflamed, making them sensitive to virtually everything that enters the lungs.

-Over time, the airways get even narrower (as they become more inflamed), allowing less oxygen to flow through to your lung tissues, causing wheezing, coughing, chest tightness, troubled breathing and even 'Asthma attacks'.
+Over time, the airways get even narrower (as they become more inflamed), preventing the free flow of oxygen through to your lung tissues. this is what causes persistent breathing irritation, coughs, chest congestion and asthma attacks.

-Before long, you have a debilitating condition that needs to be treated in order to create breathing relief and to perform the simplest of daily functions.
+Before long, you now have a debilitating condition that needs treatment in order to create relief and to even perform the simplest of daily tasks.

 What are the symptoms of Asthma?